 - Subdural hematomas

 Do you have questions about your legal options after sustaining brain damage?
-Contact the Law Offices of Mathys & Schneid to schedule a free case review today.
+Contact Mathys & Schneid Personal Injury Lawyers to schedule a free case review today.

 Brain injuries are more common than you might think.
-According to the CDC, in 2020, about 64,000 victims died because of brain injuries across the United States.
+According to the Centers for Disease Control and Prevention (CDC), in 2020, about 64,000 victims died because of brain injuries across the United States.
 In other words, brain injuries caused roughly 175 deaths every single day.